DannyRuchtie/DRaft/README.md

 ## Contributing & License

-DRaft is an automation tool designed to make git workflows effortless.
+SoloDev is an automation tool designed to make git workflows effortless.
 Contributions, bug reports, and feature requests are welcome!

 **License:** MIT